-Native primarily to Australia; Casuarina equisetifolia is also a Pacific Island native.
-Long, thin, jointed, green branches look like long pine needles; true leaves are inconspicuous.
-Tolerate many tough conditions: dry or wet soil, salinity, heat, wind.
-Hardy to 15°F/–9°C. Particularly useful in desert areas, where they are often confused with Athel tamarisk (Tamarix aphylla) because of similar foliage—but the casuarinas have conelike fruit.
-Cones range from 1/4 to 1 in. long in species described here; those of Casuarina stricta are largest.
-Little pruning required.Casuarina cunninghamiana
+Native primarily to Australia.
+At first glance, these look something like pines; their thin, jointed, green branches look like long pine needles.
+True leaves are inconspicuous.
+These trees tolerate dry or wet soil, salinity, heat, and wind, and they’re hardy to 15°F (–9°C).
+Especially useful in desert areas, where they are often confused with Athel tamarisk (Tamarix aphylla) because of similar foliage—but the casuarinas have conelike fruit.
+Cones range from 1/4–1 in. long.
+Little pruning is required.Casuarina cunninghamiana